Community of Portuguese Language Countries: Member states

 There are nine full member states of the CPLP.
-Seven were founding members of the CPLP: Angola, Brazil, Cabo Verde, Guinea Bissau, Mozambique, Portugal, and São Tomé and Príncipe; Timor-Leste joined in 2002, after achieving independence and Equatorial Guinea joined in 2014.
+Seven were founding members of the CPLP: Angola, Brazil, Cape Verde, Guinea-Bissau, Mozambique, Portugal, and São Tomé and Príncipe; East Timor joined in 2002, after achieving independence, and Equatorial Guinea joined in 2014.

 Macau candidacy

 Macau was the last Portuguese colony to be decolonized, and returned to China in 1999 after more than four centuries under Portuguese control.
 It still retains traces of Lusophone culture and Portuguese is one of the official languages of the territory.
-Despite that, the majority of the population in Macau do not speak and understand Portuguese; rather, Cantonese is the main language.
+Despite that, the majority of the population in Macau do not speak and understand Portuguese; rather, Cantonese is the main language, only a minority of the residents speak Portuguese as second language.
 In 2006, during the II Ministerial meeting between China and Portuguese Speaking Countries, the CPLP Executive Secretary and Deputy ambassador Tadeu Soares invited the Chief Executive of the Government of the Macau Special Administrative Region, Edmund Ho, to request the Associate Observer status for Macau.
 The Government of Macau has not yet formalized this request.